 How to access the personal information held or processed by MRWA

-You have the right to get a copy of the information that is held about you by MRWA.
-This is known as a subject access request.
+You have the right to get a copy of the personal information and data that is held about you by MRWA.
+This is known as a subject access request (SAR).

-This right of subject access means that you can make a request under the General Data Protection Regulations 2018 to any organisation processing your personal data.
-The Regulations calls these organisations ‘data controllers’.
+This right of subject access means that you can make a request under the General Data Protection Regulation 2016 and the Data Protection Act 2018 to any organisation processing your personal data.
+The Regulations and the Act calls these organisations ‘data controllers’.
 Merseyside Recycling and Waste Authority is a data controller for the purposes of the Regulations.
 You can ask the Authority, if you think we are holding, using or sharing the personal information about you.

 How do I make a request?

 (a) To make a subject access request, follow these steps:

 It will save you time if you do the following before writing your request:

 - Find out the right department and the right person to send the request to.

 - Calling an organisation’s helpline or checking their privacy notice or policy on their website may help you find this out.

 - Make sure you know all the information you need.

 (b) When requesting your personal information from an organisation, you should include the following information: